Variational Method in Quantum Field Theory: Finite Volume Variational Method through Truncated Space Approach

-Numerically, we find that for $\theta > \theta^*$, the $S$-matrix phase becomes positive, while for $0 \leq \theta \leq \theta^*$ it remains negative, consistent with the sinh–Gordon phase, which lies in the interval $[-\pi, 0)$.
+where inelastic effects are negligible.
 For a fixed coupling $g$, the $S$-matrix phases extracted from different two-particle lines show excellent mutual agreement as functions of rapidity, allowing the data to be combined into a single unified dataset.
 From this dataset, we determine the effective coupling $b'_g$ through a one-parameter fit of the phase shift.
 An example of this analysis is shown in Fig.~\ref{f_TSM_s-matrix}, which displays both the numerical data points and the corresponding fit for the largest coupling studied, $g = 1/3$, together with the behavior of the effective $S$-matrix coupling as a function of $g$.
 Across the full coupling range investigated, the numerical data exhibit excellent agreement with the one-parameter fit, with a maximum $\chi^2$ value not exceeding 0.15.
 The accuracy can be further improved by excluding the two-particle line with zero individual momentum, which predominantly affects the small-rapidity region, where energies are lower.
 The extracted effective coupling $b'(g)$ shows a noticeable deviation from the variational estimate $b_g$, increasing more rapidly than the expected square-root behavior.
 This discrepancy indicates that the variational parameter $b_g$, while optimal for the vacuum energy, does not simultaneously optimize the $S$-matrix phase, as the variational approach is not designed to reproduce all observables with equal accuracy.

+\paragraph{Comparison with the free-boson TSM.} To benchmark the efficiency of the present approach against the truncated spectrum method (TSM) built on a free massive boson basis \cite{BajnokMarton2}, we employed the implementation from Ref.~\cite{BajnokMarton2}.
+We computed the finite-volume eigenvalues using an oscillator basis ranging from $12648$ states (chiral cutoff $12$) down to $435$ states (chiral cutoff $7$), together with a separated zero mode.
+The zero-mode dynamics were treated exactly by solving the associated $\varphi^4$ quantum mechanics in a $1000$-dimensional Hilbert space; from this, we retained $8$ eigenstates in each $\mathbb{Z}_2$ parity sector (16 in total), and formed the full basis as the tensor product of the zero-mode subspace with the oscillator states.
+The resulting numerical levels were then extrapolated in the truncation energy using the extrapolation scheme of Ref.~\cite{BajnokMarton2}.